retaildevcrews/capi-in-codespaces/README.md

 [Additional Cluster API documentation](https://cluster-api.sigs.k8s.io/)

-## Cluster API Components

-### Cluster API controllers

-Cluster API has a number of controllers, both in the core Cluster API and the reference providers, which move the state of the cluster toward some defined desired state through the process of controller reconciliation.

-Each controller has a set of responsibilities when managing a cluster.
-For example, the [Cluster controller](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/cluster.html) is responsible for populating common fields on the cluster CRD like the cluster status and API server endpoint.
-Cluster API is able to retrieve information about clusters through references to provider specific CRDs.
-These providers and their CRDs also have similar controllers that are responsible for managing the actual state of the cluster infrastructure.

-A list of the controllers can be found [here](https://cluster-api.sigs.k8s.io/developer/architecture/controllers.html) with details on the control loop of each controller.

-### Cluster API providers

-[Providers](https://cluster-api.sigs.k8s.io/reference/glossary.html#provider) are responsible for the different aspects of cluster provisioning, each with specific technology or cloud implementations.
-For example, the Azure infrastructure provider can create virtual machines, Kubeadm control plane provider can initialize the Kubernetes control plane on the VMs, and the Kubeadm bootstrap provider can transform remaining VMs into Kubernetes nodes and join them to the cluster.

-A list of Cluster API providers can be found [here](https://cluster-api.sigs.k8s.io/reference/providers.html).

-Details on the Cluster API contract that providers need to follow can be found [here](https://cluster-api.sigs.k8s.io/developer/providers/contracts.html).

-### Cluster API CRDs

-Kubernetes clusters are described in cluster API as a combination of general Cluster API CRDs and provider specific CRDs.
-These CRDs represent the different parts of a Kubernetes cluster.
-For example, the cluster at a high level, the control plane, nodes, node pools, bootstrap configuration, etc.

-A diagram of the CRDs and their relationships can be found [here](https://cluster-api.sigs.k8s.io/developer/crd-relationships.html).

-For AKS, details of the Azure provider CRDs can be found [here](https://capz.sigs.k8s.io/topics/managedcluster.html#specification).

 ## Cluster API Visualizer

 To help visualize the different components being managed by Cluster API, the labs leverage cluster-api-visualizer UI: